Skip to main content

 2. For complete retrieval of indexed items, we recommend a search using the full journal title or the journal title abbreviation as older articles may not have an ISSN.

-3. If you are searching using the full journal title or title abbreviation in the Search box along with additional search terms, it is helpful to use quotation marks around a journal's title, e.g., obesity "preventing chronic disease"[journal].
+3. If you are searching using the full journal title or title abbreviation in the search box along with additional search terms, it is helpful to use quotation marks around a journal's title, e.g., obesity "preventing chronic disease"[journal].

-By Volume or Issue
+By Volume and Issue

 To retrieve all the articles in PMC from a specific volume or issue of a journal, include the volume number or the volume and issue number in a journal search query.